 Building a good sender’s reputation is very important in the email marketing world, as we have discussed in the above point

-A Pro Hack That Helps Your Email Campaigns To Avoid Going To Spam
+A Pro Hack That Stops Mailchimp Emails From Going To Spam Folder

 If your emails appear to be coming from MailChimp’s server rather than your own, there are high chances that it will affect your deliverability rates.
 You need to authenticate your domain in order to show the receiver’s server that a real person is sending those emails.
 You can click here to know more about this.
 You will need to make some changes to your hosting account while authenticating your domain.
 We will walk you through the steps of authenticating your email using MailChimp:

 - First, log into your MailChimp account and choose the ACCOUNT option from the drop-down menu on the top right corner.
 Click on the SETTINGS option from there and select VERIFIED DOMAINS.